skatejs/ssr/README.md

 ### Scoped styles

 Scoped styles are emulated by scoping class names only.
-This means you are limited to using only class names within your shadow root `<style />` tags.
-This means that you can do:
+This means you are limited to using only class names within your shadow root `<style />` tags:

 ```html
 <style>